phrygian47/Senior-Project-App/README.md

 # Welcome to the Automated Home Control App 👋
+This project documentation was written so that the sponsor of this project can learn, edit, and change aspects of the project.
 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).
-If questions arise concerning routing please view the documentation and FAQs on the expo app website
+If questions arise concerning routing please view the documentation and FAQs on the expo app website, or reach out to me at robert.elliott2925@gmail.com

 ## Get started